 ABOUT JANAY WATTS

 Janay is a doctoral student at the University of Pennsylvania pursuing Interdisciplinary Studies in Human Development.
-As a graduate researcher with The Racial Empowerment Collaborative and Dr. Howard Stevenson, Janay is using film to highlight complex racial matters in schools and community.
-As a graduate student, she serves as a TA for Penn’s GSE Racial Literacy Course.
-Her independent research explores issues of critical race socialization of children from the womb to adulthood.
-From theory to practice, Janay is interested in how families can resist racism through parenting towards liberation.
-Janay’s creative academic work explores the intersections of art and research, utilizing film and photography as a medium for sharing critical knowledge from the academy.
+As a graduate researcher with The Racial Empowerment Collaborative and Dr. Howard Stevenson, Watts is using film and mixed methods to highlight complex racial matters in schools and community.
+Her independent research explores issues related to critical race socialization of Black children from the womb to adulthood.
+In particular, she is invested in exploring what we know about Black women who are also mothers through a critical race lens, analyzing the intersection(s) of race, gender, health, social media and pregnancy/delivery/recovery.